mattcossins-arm/Arm-Developer-Labs-Staging/docs/index.md

 ## How to Participate

-1. Read the project details clearly
+1. Read the project details clearly and select one that you're most interested in
-3. Let us know you've started by opening a discussion on GitHub.
+2. If you’re interested in joining Arm, visit the [Early Career FAQ page](https://careers.arm.com/Early-Careers-FAQ) and make sure you have the legal right to work in the location of the role you’re interested in.

 For Arm-specific technical support and mentorship, sign up for free to the [Arm Developer program](https://www.arm.com/resources/developer-program?#register).
 Access to technical support and mentorship is available through our discord channel!